couchbaselabs/agent-catalog/README.md

 README.md
 pyproject.toml

-rosetta/
-  cmd/
+rosetta_cmd/
-    main.py       -- Main entry point for rosetta command-line tool (CLI). cmds/         -- Each "rosetta SUBCMD" has its own cmds/SUBCMD.py file.
+   main.py       -- Main entry point for rosetta command-line tool (CLI). defaults.py   -- All command-line-tool defaults belong in here. cmds/         -- Each "rosetta SUBCMD" has its own cmds/SUBCMD.py file.
       ...
       find.py
       index.py
       publish.py
       version.py
       web.py      -- Provides an HTML/REST interface for the SUBCMD's.
+   models/

-  core/           -- The core rosetta library used by applications
-                     and by the rosetta CLI.
+rosetta_core/     -- The core rosetta library used by applications and by the rosetta CLI. catalog/ provider/ record/ secrets/ tool/ version/

 tests/            -- Test cases.

 VERSION.txt       -- To be generated or updated at build or packaging time.
 ```